thomasgalliker/XmlSerializerHelper/README.md

 serializedString.Should().Be(expectedOuput);
 ```

-#### Using singleton implementation XmlSerializerHelper.Current
+#### Dependency management
-If you do not use an IoC framework, you can call XmlSerializerHelper.Current directly to get a singleton instance of IXmlSerializerHelper.
+If you do not use an IoC framework, you can call ```XmlSerializerHelper.Current``` to get a singleton instance of IXmlSerializerHelper.
 ```
 string serializedString = XmlSerializerHelper.Current.SerializeToXml(value: new object(), preserveTypeInformation: false);
 ```
+The same applies to XsdValidator.Current.
+However, it is advised to register the mentioned interfaces along with their respective implementations in an IoC framework, such as Unity, Autofac, Ninject, etc...

 ### License
 This project is Copyright &copy; 2016 [Thomas Galliker](https://ch.linkedin.com/in/thomasgalliker).
 Free for non-commercial use.
 For commercial use please contact the author.